Mythical national championship

 A mythical national championship (sometimes abbreviated MNC) is national championship recognition that is not explicitly competitive.
 This phrase has often been invoked in reference to American college football, because the National Collegiate Athletic Association (NCAA) does not sponsor a playoff-style tournament or recognize official national champions for the Football Bowl Subdivision (FBS).
 The relevant recognition before 1998 came from various entities, including coach polls and media ballots, which each voted to recognize their own national champions, and is similar to the newspaper decision used in early boxing matches.
-Starting in 1998, national champion recognition was determined from the Bowl Championship Series until it was replaced by the College Football Playoff in 2014; neither system has ever been sanctioned by the NCAA to determine the national champion.
+Starting in 1998, national champion recognition was determined by the Bowl Championship Series (BCS) until it was replaced by the College Football Playoff (CFP) in 2014; neither system has ever been sanctioned by the NCAA to determine the national champion.

 College football

 If there are any Big Ten teams that shoot for a national championship, they're damn fools...You play to win the Big Ten championship, and if you win it and go to the Rose Bowl and win it, then you've had a great season.
 If they choose to vote you number one, then you're the national champion.
 But a national champion is a mythical national champion, and I think you guys ought to know that.
 It's mythical.